-Sarita Robinson (Psychology BSc - Lancaster University; Cognitive Sciences MSc - Manchester University) completed her PhD in Cognitive and Neuroimmune Responses to Threat at Lancaster University before joining the School of Psychology at UCLan in 2005.
+Sarita is the Deputy Head for the School of Psychology and Computer Science, leading on student experience and teaching strategies.
 Sarita’s research interests mainly focus on cognitive neuropsychology and psychobiology in relation to people in survival situations.
 Sarita is also interested in the link between dental health and Alzheimer’s disease, the health benefits of Green space and Post-Traumatic Growth after trauma.
 Sarita is also passionate about science communication and undertakes extensive public engagement work.